How I helped shape the new Contact Intel experience (42K+ monthly interactions)

 Visual Design

-Leveraging our modern Atomic Design System, we created a clean, easy to use experience:
+Leveraging our modern Atomic Design System, we created a clean, easy to use experience including:

 Responsive design: We used our standard breakpoints including desktop, tablet and mobile.

-Clear microcopy: This helped users understand choices and next steps in the experience.
+Clear microcopy: This helped users better understand choices and next steps in the experience.

 Visual hierarchy: This draws attention to primary actions and contextual help throughout the experience.